abidinberkay/grpc-practise/README.md

 option java_multiple_files = true; property makes that separate classes in a single protofile is generated separately or together in same file. creating separate files with this option is better for large projects in terms of modularization, readability and common OOP practises

+**(if there is a problem about recognising the classes in target folder than check that right click the folder in target file and mark as generated source root)**